 As these platforms are open to almost every ‘KOLs’, it can be difficult to contact a KOL and directly partner with them.
 The market is extremely competitive, and collaborating with a KOL can be time-consuming and extremely expensive as well.

-In fact, you have to know that collaborating with KOLs isn’t cheap in China and is calculated based on a few factors, including the brand’s image and how established it is in China.
-Moreover, you will have to find a KOL in your area of expertise and willing to promote your products.
+Collaborating with KOLs isn’t cheap in China.
+A KOL Market value is calculated based on a few factors, including the brand’s image and how established it is in China.
+Moreover, you will have to find a Chinese KOL in your area of expertise and be willing to promote your products.
 If you want, you can try to negotiate with them the price of the collab, like offering them your products instead of paying for their services.

-The most effective strategy is to create an ‘echo chamber’, which means that you ‘attract’ users on different platforms with multiple KOL’s promoting your product or service.
+The most effective brands in influencer marketing are the ones that know how to use social media platforms as an ‘echo chamber’: meaning that you ‘attract’ users on different platforms with multiple KOLs promoting your product or service.
 If Chinese user encounters the brand through multiple influencers from multiple sources the credibility and reputation of your brand will be greatly enhanced.

 Most brands don’t have natural brand advocacy, and it takes time to build credibility with a KOL audience.
 But as we said, there are very engaged communities that you can tap into with the right content and strategy.

-It is also important to up-promote and optimizes your posts, in some ways, it is not the size of the campaign that matters, but essentially how well you’ll have planned your strategy beforehand.
+It is also important to up-promote and optimize your posts, in some ways, it is not the size of the campaign that matters, but essentially how well you’ll have planned your strategy beforehand.

 According to the type of KOL you want to collaborate with, the price will depend on various factors such as the popularity of the KOL, its number of followers, your sector of activity, the number of products the KOL will promote, the time spent on it, the sales, etc.

-What are the different types of KOLs in terms of results expected?
+What are the Different Types of KOLs in Terms of the Results Expected?